-develop each of these interests and enjoys and is passionate
+develop each of these interests and enjoy and am passionate

 surroundings, usually on holiday, but more recently in the Eden Valley in

 Cumbria, where I now spend part of the year.
-I exhibit in Cumbria
+I was inspired to illustrate and write my children’s

 books, following a suggestion by a friend when I posted pictures and comments about my Birman cats “George and Flora” on Facebook.
 The first book was inspired by George and Flora’s kittenhood in Middlesex; and the second when the 'family' partly relocated to Cumbria; driving up the M1 and discovering rural life and wildlife.
 The adventures of George and Flora are unashamedly